I gave a few optical illusions a try to flex my Sass skills. You can find the source file for each illusion in the JS tab.

 Optical Illusion II

-Like the previous pen, I used Haml to spin out over 300 list items.
+Like the pen before, I used Haml to spin out over 300 list items.
 Each list item was styled the same.
 I added a width to the list to keep the rows from overlapping at smaller browser widths.

-I created a @while loop for each row.
-There are 24 items in each row, so after each row the varialbe $z is increased by 24.
+@while loop for each row.
+With 24 items in each row, after each row I increased the variable $z by 24.

-Then I applied a clear on the first item in each row to be sure my rows remain as rows.
+Then I applied a clear on the first item in each row to be sure my rows stay rows.

 Optical Illusion III